SnowyField1906/Accessible-interface-definition/README.md

 }
 ```

-Way 2: Save the `Admin` Capability to the `Router` deployer account.
+Approach 2: Saving the `Admin` Capability to the `Router` Contract.

 ```cadence
 access(all) contract Router {